 If this indicator comes on, the antilock function of the braking system has shut down.
 The brakes still work like a conventional system, but without anti-lock.
 You should have your dealer inspect your vehicle as soon as possible.

-On models with navigation system You will also see a "CHECK ABS SYSTEM" message on the multiinformation display (see page 91).
+You will also see a "CHECK ABS SYSTEM" message on the multi-information display (see page 91).

-If the indicator comes on while driving, test the brakes as instructed on page 376.
+If the indicator comes on while driving, test the brakes as instructed on page 374.